backdrop-contrib/fivestar/README.txt

 3) Configure the rating widget to your liking.
 Most field have help text which explain their purpose.
 The Node ID field is the most important field on the page which determines exactly what node will receive the value of the rating.
-In a realy simple case, you could just enter the value 10 to always rate on the same node with nid = 10.
+In a really simple case, you could just enter the value 10 to always rate on the same node with nid = 10.

 A common scenario is using fivestar with nodecomments to make reviews.
 If using